The Press

 Estimated publication Spring 2023

-We invited seven engravers who have illustrated our books and have become part of our lives as friends and collaborators to contribute engravings to accompany poems of their choice: Richard Wagener has engraved a stunning frontispiece block, while Abigail Rorer, Andy English, Simon Brett, Peter Lazarov, Walter Bachinski, and Graham Williams have chosen to illustrate poems that range from the Middle English to the contemporary.
-The blocks are all in hand, and Jan is printing them before beginning the text, which she will print while Crispin and Apollonia continue to work on the Curwen book.
+We invited seven engravers who have illustrated our books over the years and have become part of our lives as friends and collaborators to contribute engravings to accompany poems of their choice: Richard Wagener engraved a stunning frontispiece block, while Abigail Rorer, Andy English, Simon Brett, Peter Lazarov, Walter Bachinski, and Graham Williams chose to illustrate poems that range from the Middle English to the contemporary.

-The type we have chosen for the book is Pastonchi, in its inaugural use here at the press – a graceful, elegant but little-known face issued by Monotype in 1929, designed by the Italian poet Francesco Pastonchi with the typographer Eduardo Cotti to be used to print an edition of the Italian classics.
-It is ideally suited to poetry, and we are delighted to add it to our range of typefaces.
+The type we have chosen for the book is Pastonchi, in its inaugural use here at the press – a graceful, elegant, but little-known face issued by Monotype in 1929, designed by the Italian poet Francesco Pastonchi with the typographer Eduardo Cotti to be used to print an edition of the Italian classics.
+We are fond of the face.
+Although it has never been widely used (especially in North America), and has occasionally been criticized by those who fail to respond to its openheartedness, we feel it is ideally suited to poetry, and are delighted to add it to our range of typefaces.
+We are deeply grateful to a dear friend and longtime subscriber to the press who funded the acquisition of the matrices for Pastonchi – as well as for the Greek face Antigone, which we used in our edition of Cavafy in 2016.

-So many subscribers prefer the deluxe state that there seemed little point for this particular book to appear in a regular state as well, so this title will be published in only one state which is essentially a deluxe edition.
-The book will be bound in half-leather with printed paper over boards and slipcased with a portfolio of the engravings.
+So many subscribers now prefer the deluxe state of most books that there seemed little point for this particular book to appear in two versions, so it is available in only one state – essentially a deluxe edition.
+The book is bound in half-leather with printed paper over boards and slipcased with a portfolio of the engravings.

 Visit our Ordering page to place an order for this title.